Armagh

 • Gaelic games: the County GAA team plays Gaelic football and hurling at the Athletic Grounds (capacity 18,500), off Killylea Rd half a mile west of town centre.

-• Football: Loughgall FC were promoted in 2023 and now play soccer in the NIFL Premiership, the top tier in Northern Ireland.
-Their home ground is Lakeview Park (capacity 3000) in Loughgall village five miles north of Armagh.
+Loughgall FC also play in the NIFL Championship.
+Their home ground is Lakeview Park (capacity 1650) in Loughgall five miles north of Armagh.

 Buy